How does this medication work? What will it do for me?

-Each light yellow, opaque, size 0, hard gelatin capsule, with red axial imprint "NVR/TKI", contains 200 mg nilotinib.
+Each light yellow, opaque, size 0, hard gelatin capsule with red axial imprint "NVR/TKI" contains 200 mg of nilotinib.
 Nonmedicinal ingredients: colloidal silicon anhydrous, crospovidone, lactose monohydrate, poloxamer 188, magnesium stearate; capsule shell: contains gelatin, titanium dioxide, yellow iron oxide, and red iron oxide. printing ink: includes red iron oxide.

 How should I use this medication?

 Doses for children and adolescents are based on body size.
 Your doctor will calculate the correct dose.
-Doses should be taken approximately 12 hours apart and swallowed whole with a glass of water.
+Doses should be taken twice daily, approximately 12 hours apart and swallowed whole with a glass of water.

 Many things can affect the dose of a medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.